 You experience and money making potential varies depending on where you live and when you decide to work.
 If you only work on Friday and Saturday nights then you can expect to make a lot.

 Well, there’s one more quick thing…

-Learn to make yourself stand out from the other Uber drivers and you’ll find repeat customers (and maybe even tips) to solidify your place in your city.
+Learn to make yourself stand out from the other Uber driver-partners and you’ll find repeat customers (and maybe even tips) to solidify your place in your city.

-Other drivers have hosted different fun things in their cars, offered free waters or snacks, and done a lot of creative little experience for their passengers.
-Consider making your service top notch to make it the best of your new job driving with Uber.
+Other drivers have hosted different fun things in their cars, offered free waters or snacks, and done a lot of creative little experience for their riders.
+Consider making your service top notch to make the best of your new job driving with Uber.

-In an age of growing expenses, having an income on the side is always a bonus, and with the range of sign-up bonuses and surge pricing options, you stand to make some relatively easy money by choosing to work hours at your own convenience.
+In an age of growing expenses, making money on the side is always a bonus, and with elevated pricing options, you stand to make some extra money by choosing to drive at your own convenience.